 The mission of the Pat Harrison Waterway District, a special fund agency of the State, is to develop and manage the Pascagoula River and its tributaries for; a) flood control, b) water management, and c) recreation for the general welfare of all Mississippi residents.
-The basin includes more than 15,000 miles of rivers and streams in fifteen counties in Southeast Mississippi from north of I-20 to the Gulf of Mexico.
+The basin includes more than 15,000 miles of rivers and streams in fifteen (15) counties in Southeast Mississippi from north of I-20 to the Gulf of Mexico.
+Five (5) counties have or are in the process of withdrawing from the district (Forest, Jasper, Lamar, Jackson and Perry).
 As part of the mission, the district operates and maintains: a) eight (8) multi-purpose/multi-use reservoirs/dams, b) sixty-five (65) flood control structures, c) nine (9) recreational parks and d) provides technical and financial assistance (Works Project grants) to member counties.

-2. Philosophy
+2. Agency Philosophy